microbiomedata/mg_annotation/docs/index.rst

 Output
 ------
 The final structural and functional annotation files are in GFF format and the summary files are in TSV format.
-The key outputs are bolded below but additional files are available.
+The key outputs are *indicated* below but additional files are available.

 .. list-table::
    :header-rows: 1